PensionMath

 If your Verizon management annuity was transferred to Prudential, you received a letter informing you of the change.
 Your monthly payment amount is identical.
 The transfer does not reduce benefits.
 The source of payment changes from Verizon to Prudential, and legal protections shift from ERISA pension law to New Jersey state insurance regulation and the New Jersey Life and Health Insurance Guaranty Association.

 Prudential is among the largest and most solvent insurance carriers in the country.
 The practical concern is minimal for most participants.
-The administrative change is straightforward: Prudential sends your monthly check and handles payment questions, not Verizon.
+The administrative change is simple: Prudential sends your monthly check and handles payment questions, not Verizon.

 Remaining Verizon management participants